-Kolumbus is Norway's first with testing of autonomous bus on public roads.
-Here you will find all you need to know about the autonomous bus at Forus.
+Kolumbus was Norway's first with testing of autonomous bus on public roads.
+Here you will find all you need to know about the autonomous bus at Forus, a project which is terminated.

 The autonomous bus is perfect for the short trips between the home, the bus or train stop, the office and the grocery store.
 Although mass transit lines are built where many people live, there will always be large numbers living outside these areas as Norwegian cities keep growing.
 The autonomous bus will play a key role in transporting people the first and last leg in their every day travels.